TheIttyBittyGalaxy/gambit/documentation/overview.md

 int tokens = 0
 ```

-### 1.3.3 Property feilds
+### 1.3.3 Property fields

-A property of a construct is a feild that is derived from other parts of the game state.
+A property of a construct is a field that is derived from other parts of the game state.
 An example would be if a king is in check in chess.
 They are defined with a pure expression, which is scoped to the construct it is a member of.

 ```gambit
 static int max_health: 20 // Static field